KarAshutosh/karashutosh.github.io/blogs/blog3.md

 2. **Network start** (Browser/Network thread): DNS, TLS, request dispatch.
 Handles 30x redirects before content streaming begins.
 3. **Response classification** (Browser/Network): determine resource type primarily via `Content-Type`, but fall back to **MIME sniffing** if needed; gate dangerous responses with **Safe Browsing**; enforce **CORB** to keep sensitive cross-origin resources from reaching renderers.
 If the response is a download, hand off to the download manager instead of the renderer.
 4. **Renderer selection** (Browser/UI): pre-warm or pick a renderer (often already queued in parallel with the request) appropriate for the destination site (and frame).
-5. **Commit** (Browser → Renderer IPC): hand over the data stream; upon renderer’s ACK, the address bar/security state/history update; renderer begins document loading.
-Only after all frames’ `load` events complete does the browser stop the spinner (client JS may still stream more work).
+5. **Commit** (Browser → Renderer IPC): hand over the data stream; upon renderer's ACK, the address bar/security state/history update; renderer begins document loading.
+Only after all frames' `load` events complete does the browser stop the spinner (client JS may still stream more work).

 **Special cases**